-There will be areas on the Site where soil excavation is necessary and when underground storage tanks will be removed as part of what is caused an interim remedial measure (IRM).
-Therefore, once the IRM work, and then later the Site-wide remediation commences, there may be concerns regarding odors, noise or truck traffic coming from the Site.
+There will be areas on the Site where soil excavation is necessary.
+Therefore, once the remediation commences, there may be concerns regarding dust, odors, noise or truck traffic coming from the Site.
 However, these impacts will be mitigated through implementation of a Health and Safety Plan and Soil Management Plan approved by the Department, which will be designed to minimize these impacts.
 A Community Air Monitoring Plan will also be implemented to monitor dust and vapors to ensure the community is not impacted.
+CAMP implementation involves the placement of air monitoring stations upwind and downwind of where work is occurring to capture both dust and vapor emissions.
+If dust or emissions exceed a set threshold established by DEC and the Department of Health, then work must cease and the cause of the issue must be corrected before work can proceed.